 Seller shall prepare and implement a comprehensive Project/Project Site-specific health, safety, and environment policy and associated procedures (HSE Plan) for the performance of the Work.
-The HSE Plan shall apply at all times during the design, preparation, construction, and operation of the Project and shall be prepared in accordance with, and require compliance with, all Laws (including codes and standards) and applicable Permits and the other elements of the Project Custody Plan.
+The HSE Plan shall apply at all times during the design, preparation, construction, and operation of the Project and shall be prepared in accordance with, and require compliance with, all Laws (including codes and standards) and applicable Permits and the other elements of the Performance Standard.
+The terms of the HSE Plan shall not conflict with the terms of the Project Custody Plan.
 For the period from and after the Closing, the terms of the HSE Plan shall be no less stringent than the terms of Buyer's rules, policies, procedures, and programs applicable to sites similar to the Facility site and the performance of work similar to the Work for any of the health, safety, environmental, and other matters covered in the HSE Plan and will not eliminate, condition, or otherwise limit any rights granted to Buyer (or any member of the Buyer Group) under the Agreement or any Ancillary Agreement.